Home / Who we are / Supply Chain

 MMG sources goods and services through a global supply chain to satisfy the requirements of our operating sites and functions.

-We purchase goods and services related predominantly to site and mining services, energy, logistics and activities associated with fixed plant and mobile assets.
+We purchase goods and services related predominantly to site and mining services, energy, logistics and activities associated with fixed plant and mobile assets in accordance with our Responsible Mineral Production and Sourcing Policy.
 We assess suppliers throughout the contracting process to ensure they are aligned with MMG’s Code of Conduct and other relevant policies and procedures.
 This is also managed through our contract management practices.

 Supply chain management

 Strong and effective supplier partnerships are essential to realising our vision and aligning with our values.
-We seek to work with safe and environmentally and socially aware and responsible organisations.
+We seek to work with safe, environmentally and socially aware and responsible organisations.

 In our supplier engagement and contract award process, we undertake a comprehensive assessment across a range of criteria including commercial, quality and technical capabilities.
 When selecting suppliers, we also assess a range of non-financial criteria including health and safety management and performance, environmental management, local capability training, social contribution and commitment to local employment.